In need of some R&R? Check into these utterly blissful spas for the ultimate head-to-toe pampering session

 This luxury destination spa is a veritable oasis in the midst of Sentosa’s hustle and bustle with top-notch facilities, verdant green spaces, and of course, amazing spa treatments that take relaxing to a whole new level.
 We’re not exaggerating when we say the facilities are stellar: ESPA is home to Singapore’s first authentic Turkish hammam, a crystal steam room, onsen-style pools, and saunas – complete with killer views.

 Every so often, it’s nice to splash out and really treat yourself to an indulgent spa day.
-Auriga at Cappella Singapore is that spa to go to.
+Auriga at Cappella Singapore is the spa to visit.
 This swish joint pulls out all the stops in the name of pampering by using only natural and organic products from The Organic Pharmacy.
 The facilities are nothing less than stunning: herbal steam rooms, a vitality pool, ice fountain, and a private outdoor garden attached to every treatment room.
 Swoon.
+If you’re making a visit this month, book the two-hour Digital Detox ritual, which encompasses a thirty minute body salt scrub, a 90-minute massage to ease upper body and head tension (from excessive smartphone and laptop use), use of the spa’s gorgeous facilities and Afternoon Tea at Capella’s Chef’s Table.

 Meet the patron saint of relaxation and rejuvenation: St. Gregory.
 Conveniently located in four hotels across the island – Pan Pacific Singapore, Pan Pacific Orchard, PARKROYAL On Beach Road, and PARKROYAL On Pickering – there’s really no excuse not to indulge in a little me-time.
 On the menu is a range of traditional healing treatments such as Ayurveda, traditional Chinese foot reflexology, Japanese shiatsu, and Swedish massage to bring you to the ultimate state of bliss.